 The CFA and CPA titles cannot be compared apple-to-apple because they represent qualification in two different sub-sectors within the general accounting and finance field.

 CPA is the “black-belt” in accounting.
 It is originally a designation for public accountants, but non-public accountants, tax accountants and finance professionals seek the CPA title to proof their number crunching expertise.
 In addition, the CPA license holder has statutory rights to sign audit report which makes the title special.

 CFA, on the other hand, is the gold standard in finance and investment.
 For those who are looking for career as equity analysts, fund managers, and professionals in asset management or hedge fund houses, this is the best title you can get.

 The CPA license is granted by each of the 55 states or jurisdiction in the United States.
 There is no centralized administrative body and each state has slightly different CPA exam and licensing requirements.

-	The eligibility criteria for US CPA is the highest among all finance related qualifications.
+The CPA requirements are the most difficult to achieve among all finance related qualifications.
 Candidates must have at least a 4-year bachelor degree and in most cases, 150 credit hours (equivalent to 5 years of higher education) to sit for the exam.